 - The book taps into the psychology of money and helps readers define their own “rich life,” while providing relatable examples and a persuasive writing style.

-Is I Will Teach You to be Rich Practical?
+Is I Will Teach You To Be Rich Practical?

 In fact, before diving into the book, make sure to have your bank accounts and budget open for reference!